Bima42/docstral/README.md

-# DocStral
+# Docstral

-**DocStral** is a sandbox chat application designed to interact with Mistral models and documentation.
+**Docstral** is a sandbox chat application designed to interact with Mistral models and documentation.
 This is obviously **not an official Mistral project**.

 ## Motivation